The Gobbins Cliff Path

 Are there any restrictions on the walk?

-A moderate level of fitness is required to walk the Gobbins.
+A moderate level of fitness is required to walk The Gobbins.
 It is not suitable for those with cardiac, respiratory or joint conditions (if you have another medical condition and are unsure of your level of fitness, please check with a staff member at time of booking).
 Additionally, the tour is not suitable for anyone under the height of 1.2 metres (around 4 feet tall).
-Walking aids are not permitted and smoking and eating are not allowed along the cliff path, although a bottle of water is recommended.
+Walking aids are not permitted and smoking and eating are not allowed along the cliff path, although a bottle of water and warm outdoor clothing is recommended.

 What is the walk length?